jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 who wanted leaders, and had been of late much accustomed to usurpation and conquest.
 Edwin and Morcar, the earls of Mercia and Northumbria – ” ’

-### 14

-### CHAPTER III.
-A CAUCUS-RACE AND A LONG TALE 15

 ‘Ugh!’ said the Lory, with a shiver.
 ‘I beg your pardon!’ said the Mouse, frowning, but very politely, ‘Did you speak?’
 ‘Not I!’ said the Lory hastily.
 ‘I thought you did,’ said the Mouse, ‘ – I proceed.
-“Edwin and Morcar, the earls of Mercia and Northumbria, declared for him; and even Stigand, the patriotic archbishop of Canterbury, found it advisable – ” ’ ‘Foundwhat?’ said the Duck.
+“Edwin and Morcar, the earls of Mercia and Northumbria, declared for him; and even Stig and, the patriotic archbishop of Canterbury, found it advisable – ” ’ ‘Found what?’ said the Duck.
-‘Foundit,’ the Mouse replied rather crossly, ‘of course you know what “it” means.’
+‘Found it,’ the Mouse replied rather crossly, ‘of course you know what “it” means.’
 ‘I know what “it” means well enough when I find a thing,’ said the Duck, ‘it’s generally a frog or a worm.
 The question is, what did the archbishop find?’